ImtiazEvan720/Horilla-RPA/README.md

 ## **Installation**
 ____
+The project can be started by executing start_services.sh, it will start the necessary docker containers and the webserver will listen for incoming requests on localhost/127.0.0.0 of

+the machine.
+In case docker services are not installed on the device it will automatically install the necessary services.
+To stop the docker containers use script stop_services.sh.

+## **Installation**
+____
 Horilla can be installed on your system by following the below commands.

 You'll have to install python, django and the database you wish to use for the project as a prerequisites.